rodrimati1992/type_level/type_level_values/docs/appendix_control_flow.md

-If implements TypeFn_ taking some state ,first passing it to the predicate, and if the predicate returns True it runs the Then function with the state, if the predicate returns False it runs the Else function, returning the result of whichever function run.
+If implements TypeFn_ taking some state ,first passing it to the predicate, and if the predicate returns True it runs the Then function with the state, if the predicate returns False it runs the Else function, returning the result of whichever function ran.

 If only evaluates the branch that was taken,meaning that if the branch was not taken the constraints of the function are not enforced.

 ### `If` Example 0

-Reimplementing a function that skips even numbers:
+Implementing a function that skips even numbers:

 ```
 #[macro_use]